agrc/gis.utah.gov/_posts/2018-09-17-meet-new-agrc-staff.md

 #### Favorite food?

-That’s a hard question because I enjoy so many different foods of varying ethnic origins.
-Lately my favorite is my homemade pizza because I’ve figured out how to bake the crust to my liking, and my family loves it too.
+I enjoy so many different foods of varying ethnic origins, but lately my favorite is my homemade pizza because I’ve figured out how to bake the crust to my liking, and my family loves it too.

 #### Random skill that people don’t know you have?